hepplerj/Dissertation/chapters/manuscript-ch3.md

 residents -- reveals that Stanford had no understanding of citizen's real concerns.
-Citizens rightfully argued that industrialization -- light manufacturing or otherwise -- was going to have an enormous impact on the environment.
+Citizens rightfully argued that industrialization -- light manufacturing or otherwise -- was going to have an enormous impact on the environment.^[@omara2005cities, 137.]
 Frequently claims of "clean" industry were revealed to be false.
 Complaints about light and noise pollution could be controlled to a degree by Stanford, but other pollutants -- radiation, smog, and toxic solvents -- would remain uncontrolled, sometimes invisible, and have greater repercussions.
 One resident noted in the heat of the Battle of the Hills debate that a Lockheed plant hear his home resulted in a "federal agency [that] has been checking the shrubs in our back yard for radioactivity."^["Pros and Cons of Foothill Industry Zone Debated," Palo Alto Times, April 21, 1960, 13.]
 No amount of planning, architectural prowess, and top-notch landscaping could get around the visible and invisible pollution resulting from high technology manufacturing.

 ## The Committee for Green Foothills

+The controversies over Stanford Industrial Park and Stanford's economic development plans spurred the emergence of grassroots environmental activism.
 In the wake of Stanford's victory, residents of the area, increasingly concerned that Stanford might overrun the foothills and irritated by the university's seemingly cavalier attitude towards citizen's concerns and favoritism towards industry, continued organizing.
 Among the most prominent groups to emerge was